rjfarmer/pyAstroApi/README.md

 Functions and classes inside the pyastroapi namespace are provided to provide convenient wrappers around the output of ADSABS API.
 Though at this time not ever endpoint has a wrapper.

-However, inside the pyastroapi.api namespace we provide a low-level API that handles setting all the arguments necessary for each of the API end points.
+However, the pyastroapi.api namespace provides a low-level API that handles setting all the arguments necessary for each of the API end points.

 List of the [ADSABS API's](https://ui.adsabs.harvard.edu/help/api/api-docs.html#overview) are currently implemented inside the pyastroapi.api namespace

-- [X] Search
+- [X] Search (Including big queries)
 - [X] Stored Search
-- [X] Libraries
+- [X] Libraries (apart from editing an existing library)
-- [X] Export
+- [X] Export (everything but CSL format)
 - [X] Metrics
 - [X] Author Affiliation
 - [X] Citation Helper
 - [X] Classic import (Caveat: I don't have a classic account to test with)
 - [X] Objects
-- [X] Recommender
+- [ ] Recommender (Implemented but there is either a bug here or with ADS)
 - [X] Reference
 - [X] Notifications
 - [X] Visualizations

+## Contributing

+Contributions are welcome either as pull requests or as bug reports.
+If reporting a bug please include the exact code you used and if applicable the bibcodes for any paper you where trying to access.

 ## Acknowledgements